 All professions have a particular set of skills that employers go looking for before they employ anyone.
 Apart from the skill set, they also look at things like personality.
-An individual’s personality is what determines how they would relate with their work and other colleagues.
-The same applies in the subtitling profession and yes there are personality traits that one must possess if they want to make a good career out of subtitling.
+An individual’s personality determines how they would relate with their work and other colleagues.
+The same applies in the subtitling profession and yes there are personality traits that one must possess if they want to make a wonderful career out of subtitling.

 So, what is subtitling and what do we call a person who works in the subtitling profession?

 - A Subtitler is any individual who works in the subtitling profession to create subtitles on a movie.
-Normally subtitlers would only work on creating the subtitles on the movie but if one is working on the translation bit too, they are known as translator subtitler.
-These are individuals whose work is to transform video or audio to written words and it can be either for same language or from one language to another.
+Normally, subtitlers would only work on creating the subtitles on the movie but if one is working on the translation bit too, they are known as translator subtitler.
+These are individuals whose work is to transform video or audio to written words and it can be for the same language or from one language to another.

 Before we go further and get to learn on what personality traits a subtitler should possess, we will look at the difference between transcription and subtitling.
-Both are film production processes but people tend to confuse them from time to time.
+Both are film production processes but people confuse them from time to time.
 It is very important to note that these two processes are very different in their formulation and usage.

 - Transcription is the process where scribes jot down every detail presented in a meeting or a forum or court proceedings.
 They usually record every single word said in an event.

-When it comes to transcription and subtitling there are two other terms that get confused and the sooner, we get to learn about them, the sooner we can move on to what exactly brought us here.
+In transcription and subtitling there are two other terms that get confused and the sooner, we get to learn about them, the sooner we can move on to what exactly brought us here.

 Intralingual: This is when an audio is first transcribed as text then turned into subtitles.